 Ph.D., Electrical and Computer Engineering, Georgia Institute of Technology, 2009.
 Signal processing and communications, VLSI testing.

 Alan T. Sherman

 Ph.D., Massachusetts Institute of Technology, 1987.
-Security of voting systems, cryptology, information assurance, discrete algorithms.
+Cybersecurity, the security of voting systems, cryptology, cybersecurity education, discrete algorithms.

 Ph.D., SUNY at Stony Brook, 1979.
 Computer networks; distributed systems; distributed and heterogeneous databases.

 Ph.D., Electrical and Computer Engineering from Duke University in 2006.
 Computational photonics; wave propagation and scattering in complex media; nano-photonic and optoelectronic device design; applications of machine learning in electromagnetic inversion and device design.

 Ph.D., Electrical Engineering, University of Pittsburgh, 2008.
 Brain-computer interfaces, neuroprosthetics and exoskeletons, machine learning, and signal processing.